Celebrate Día de los Muertos in San Antonio

 Skeleton figures, especially elegantly dressed men (catrines) and women (catrinas), remind festival-goers that we are all equal in death.

 The celebration continues across the city.
 Walk along Houston St. downtown and the River Walk and admire the colorful skull sculptures.
-As an addition to their Mythical Creatures exhibit, Mythical Alebrijes at The Witte Museum, will showcase rich culture and historic traditions.
+Enjoy special exhibitions including, Mythical Alebrijes at The Witte Museum and Almas Creativas at the Briscoe Western Art Museum.

 Experience Day of the Dead at this two-day, family-friendly event at Hemisfair.